trim21/pkg/readme.md

 q.Push(1)
 ```

-if no other element is pushed to in the second, item `1` will be consumed in 1s later.
+If no other element is pushed to queue in the second, item `1` will be consumed in 1s later after it's pushed.

-And a batch is consumed, timeout will be reset, and start counting until any item pushed.
+And when a batch is consumed, timeout will be reset, and start counting until any new item pushed.